matrix-org/matrix-spec-proposals/proposals/2674-event-relationships.md

-Based solely on this MSC, relations are only received as discrete events in the timeline, so clients may only have an incomplete image of all the relations with an event if they do not fill gaps in the timeline.
+Based solely on this MSC, relations are only received as discrete events in the timeline, so clients may only have an incomplete image of all the relations with an event if they do not fill gaps (syncs with a since token that have `limited: true` set in the sync response for a room) in the timeline.

 In practice, this has proven not to be too big of a problem, as reactions (as proposed in [MSC 2677](https://github.com/matrix-org/matrix-doc/pull/2677))